 On the off chance that your tiles weren't frightening in colour, there's a good bet that the suite itself was.
 Faded pea greens and dark vanilla were all the rage back in the 70s but colours this strong tend to suck energy from the modern bathroom.
 Begin by replacing these with a white suite, but it's the design of these which will make the real difference.

 We've already mentioned the colour change which your bathroom should prepare to undergo, but let's move onto the style.
 Modern basins can be less intrusive without becoming nondescript.
 A particularly popular and modern basin design is the counter top basin.
 This allows you to maximise storage space underneath the bowl, without sacrificing any room within the bowl itself.
 It's also a great opportunity to opt for an interesting style.

-You can't go wrong with a contemporary white suite like the Vermont pictured above
+You can't go wrong with a contemporary white suite like this one from the Wye collection

 The walk in shower is more popular than ever before.
 If you've got the space in your bathroom, it's time to do away with combined baths and showers, not to mention folding doors.
 The walk in shower provides a feeling of luxury and space which would be alien to any bathroom from the 1970s.